wheemyungshin/fMRI-KD/README.md

 ## Data organization

-All data should be placed in `python/data`.
+All data should be placed in `data/` before training.
 Data can be obrained from [figshare](https://figshare.com/articles/Generic_Object_Decoding/7387130).
 The data directory should have the following files: